Staff (military): Prussia

 Prussia adopted Austria's approach in the following years, especially when Gerhard von Scharnhorst, who as a Hanoverian staff officer had worked with the Austrian army in the Austrian Netherlands in the early 1790s, took charge.
 Initially, the Prussian Army assigned a limited number of technical expert officers to support field commanders.
 Before 1746, however, reforms had added management of intelligence and contingency planning to the staff's duties.
 Later, the practice was initiated of rotating officers from command to staff assignments and back to familiarize them with both aspects of military operations, a practice that, with the addition of enlisted personnel, continues to be used.
 After 1806, Prussia's military academies trained mid-level officers in specialist staff skills.
 In 1814, Prussia formally established by law a central military command—Prussian General Staff—and a separate staff for each division and corps.
 Despite some professional and political issues with the Prussian system, especially when viewed through the prism of the 20th century World Wars, their General Staff concept has been adopted by many large armies in existence today.

 United Kingdom

 Before the Crimean War staff work was looked at "with great disdain" in the British Army; the hardships of that war caused by disorganization led to a change in attitude.
 The General Staff in Britain was formed in 1905, and reorganized again in 1908.
 Unlike the Prussian staff system, the British Army was thought too small to support separate staff and command career streams.
 Officers would typically alternate between staff and command.
-Beevor, Inside the British Army, says instead that the terrible cleavages between staff and line units caused by the enormous losses during the trench warfare of the First World War meant that senior British officers decided that from thenceforth all officers would rotate between staff and line responsibilities, preventing the development of a separate general staff corps.
+Beevor, Inside the British Army, says instead that the terrible cleavages between staff and line units caused by the enormous losses during the trench warfare of the World War I meant that senior British officers consequently decided that all officers would rotate between staff and line responsibilities, preventing the development of a separate general staff corps.